 In addition to being a diverse and high-quality source of protein, Quattro comes in some pretty tempting flavors, including such titles as “chocolate love” and “chocolate peanut butter addiction”.
 Magnum Pharmaceuticals Quattro protein also comes in an unflavored variety so you can mix it with anything you’re predisposed to, which is great for stacking with creatine or a pre-workout without the flavors clashing.

 #5: Pea Protein by NOW

-NOW is killing it with the all-natural/low carb supplements, and their Pea Protein supplement, the last on our list, is no exception.
+NOW is killing it with the all-natural/low carb supplements, and their Pea Protein supplement is no exception.
 You wouldn’t likely think of peas as a viable source of protein; but vegetarians will know that it is a highly bioavailable source of high-quality protein.

 The only downside to Pea Protein is that it doesn’t contain as much leucine as dairy-based whey proteins due to the plant-based source.
 Leucine is a branched chain amino acid that is important in the role of muscle growth.
 However, studies have shown that vegetable protein is comparable to whey protein in terms of muscle growth and recovery, so that’s good.